grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 }
 ```

 ### Test reuse and modularization

-As previously described, the load testing is vast in scope and involves different types of testing.
+Load testing can be vast in scope, and it may involve different types of tests.
 Generally, teams start with simple or critical load tests and continue adding tests for new use cases, user flows, traffic patterns, features, systems, etc.

 In this process, load testing suites grow over time.
-To minimize repetitive work,teams should consider reusing test scripts early and modularizing test functions and logic.
+To minimize repetitive work, **consider reusing test scripts early and modularizing test functions and logic.**
-If you script common scenarios in reusable modules, you’ll have an easy way to create different types of load tests.
+If you script common scenarios in reusable modules, it's easier to create different types of load tests.
 The process of creating a new load test goes like this:

 1. Create a new test file.
-2. Configure the specific load and/or other options.
+1. Configure the specific load and other options.
-3. Import the scenario.
+1. Import the scenario.

 As your testing matures, consider creating tests that [combine multiple scenarios](https://k6.io/docs/using-k6/scenarios/advanced-examples/#combine-scenarios) to simulate more diverse traffic.

 ### Dynamic URLs for one endpoint

-By default, when you access the same API endpoint with different URLs―for example `http://example.com/posts/${id}`k6 reports the endpoint results separately.
+By default, when you access the same API endpoint with different URLs―for example, `http://example.com/posts/${id}`―k6 reports the endpoint results separately.
+This may create an unnecessary amount of metrics.

 To group the results of the endpoint, use [URL grouping](https://k6.io/docs/using-k6/http-requests/#url-grouping).

+## Load generator locations

+When you plan the test, consider the locations of the machines of your _load generators_, the machines that run the test.
+Sometimes, running the test from a specific location is a test requirement.
+Other times, you might just choose the location based on what's most convenient or practical.
+Either way, when you set the location of the load generator, keep the following in mind:

+- **Required locations.** To compare performance or ensure accurate results, some load tests need to measure the latency from specific locations.
+These tests launch the load generators from locations that match their user's region.
+- **Optional locations.** Other tests try to measure against a performance baseline—how the system performance changes from a particular performance status or time.
+To avoid skewed latency results, ensure that the location of the load generator is constant across test tuns, and avoid running the tests from locations that are too close to the SUT.

+### Internal APIs

+End-to-end API tests try to replicate real-world user flows, which access public APIs from external systems.
+But other APIs are internal and unreachable from outside.
+The need to run internal tests is common when testing API integrations and isolated endpoints.

+If the API is in an internal or restricted environment, you can use k6 to test it in a few different ways:
+- Run the test from your private network using the k6 run command or the [Kubernetes operator](https://github.com/grafana/k6-operator).
+Optionally, store the test results in [k6 Cloud](https://k6.io/docs/results-output/real-time/cloud/) or other [external services](https://k6.io/docs/results-output/real-time/).
+- For cloud tests:
+  - [Open your firewall](https://k6.io/docs/cloud/creating-and-running-a-test/troubleshooting/#open-a-firewall-for-k6-cloud) for cloud test traffic.
+  - Run the cloud test from your [private AWS EC2 instances](https://k6.io/docs/cloud/creating-and-running-a-test/private-load-zones/).

 ## Supplementary tools

+You might want to use k6 in conjunction with other API tools.

 ### Integrate with API tools

-The tooling around REST APIs is vast, but it often falls short when it comes to performance testing. k6 provides two supplementary convertors to help you turn the wider API tooling ecosystem into load tests:
+The tooling around REST APIs is vast, but there's not much focus on performance testing.
+k6 provides a few converters to
+help you incorporate the wider API tooling ecosystem into your load tests:

 - [Postman-to-k6 converter](https://github.com/apideck-libraries/postman-to-k6): to create a k6 test from a Postman collection.

   ```bash
   postman-to-k6 collection.json -o k6-script.js
   ```

 - [OpenAPI k6 generator](https://k6.io/blog/load-testing-your-api-with-swagger-openapi-and-k6/#api-load-testing-with-swaggeropenapi-specification): to create a k6 test from an Open API (formerly Swagger) definition.

   ```bash
   openapi-generator-cli generate -i my-api-spec.json -g k6